💵 How does the rental deposit system work?

 Tips

-• Always document the property’s condition at move-in (photos, written logs)
+• Always document the property’s condition at move-in (photos, written checklist)

 • Review the contract carefully to avoid surprises